ichux/sqlraw/README.md

 you to do the same.
 As for MariaDB, it has the exact drop-in for MySQL, so, same thing applies, often times.
 But then, there might be places that I would have missed and will appreciate if you inform me about such.

+`schema` enforcement is on by default.
+PostgreSQL has a sort of schema that is missing in MySQL/MariaDB and you need to be aware of that.

 ## Good to know
 1. Either you DB is MariaDB or MySQL, you should use the same information like `SQLRAW_DB_URL`
 2. Check to see the files, mysql_init.sh or psql_init.sh for choice variables.